 Time: 7 p.m.
 ET / 6 p.m.
 CT / 5 p.m.
 MT / 4 p.m.
 PT

-About the Facilitator: Kissu Taffere, LCSW (she/her), is a licensed clinical social worker in Texas and California with experience spanning international organizations and community-based settings across multiple continents.
+About the Facilitator: Kissu Taffere, LCSW (she/her), is a Licensed Clinical Social Worker in Texas and California with experience spanning international organizations and community-based settings across multiple continents.
 Born in Ethiopia to Eritrean parents and raised in the U.S., her lived experience informs a clinical approach rooted in cultural identity, intergenerational dynamics, and family attachment.
-In addition to her clinical practice, Taffere facilitates support groups with immigrant rights organizations, consults with refugee resettlement agencies, and contributes to academic programming focused on refugee and immigrant mental health.
+Taffere also facilitates support groups with immigrant rights organizations, consults with refugee resettlement agencies, and contributes to academic programming focused on refugee and immigrant mental health.
+Learn More

 Register Here